Ports of Call

 Antigua's tax advantages have attracted many international companies and offshore financial centres to the island.
 Business attire is generally more formal than other Caribbean islands; a lightweight suit is appropriate for most meetings, unless in an informal outdoor setting where smart-casual dress is more appropriate.
 Handshaking is customary for introductions between both men and women; women are considered equals in the business world and should be treated as such.
 Business cards are exchanged on introduction.
 Being late for meetings is considered offensive.
 Business hours are 8am to 12pm and 1pm to 4.30pm Monday to Friday and 8am to 12pm Saturdays.

 The international access code for Antigua and Barbuda is +1, in common with the US, Canada and most of the Caribbean, followed by 268.
-The outgoing code is 011 followed by the relevant country code (e.g. 01144 for the United Kingdom).
-A GSM 900 mobile network covers Antigua, and GSM 1900 covers both Antigua and Barbuda.
-Internet cafes are available in tourist areas.
+There is free wifi available in most hotels, restaurants, cafes and bars.

 Become our Antigua And Barbuda Travel Expert